-By combining the -idl and -corba flags with wsdltocorba, you can generate generated CORBA binding.
+By combining the -idl and -corba flags with wsdltocorba, you can generate a CORBA binding for a logical operation and then generate the IDL for the generated CORBA binding.
 When doing so, you must also use the -i portType flag to specify the port type from which to generate the binding and the -b binding flag to specify the name of the binding to from which to generate the IDL.